enkidevs/curriculum/blockchain/fundamentals/building-the-ledger/verifying-the-ledger.md

 ---
 ## Revision

-What is the problem solved by verifying each transaction?
+What is the problem solved by verifying all previous transactions?

 ???